Could You Learn to Love

-"Could You Learn to Love" is a song by American contemporary R&B singer Tevin Campbell.
-It was written by Kenneth "Babyface" Edmonds for his third studio album Back to the World (1997).
+"Could You Learn to Love" is a song by American R&B singer Tevin Campbell.
+It was written by Kenneth "Babyface" Edmonds for his third studio album Back to the World (1996).
 Production was helmed by Langston "Chuck Boom" Bryant and Anthony "A-Tone" Bryant under their production moniker The Boom Brothers.
 The song was issued as the album's third and final single in February 1997.

-It peaked at number 73 on the US Billboard Hot R&B/Hip-Hop Songs and reached the top forty on the New Zealand Singles Chart.
+It peaked at number 73 on the US Billboard Hot R&B/Hip-Hop Songs chart and reached number 38 on the New Zealand Singles Chart.